Sweet, sour, salty and spicy, all the flavors of Thai food in one spoonful. Thai Squash Soup is spoonfuls of good-for-you!

 But rather than be grim, let’s focus on how to stretch your food dollars, maximize your nutritional bang for your buck and eat on a budget.
 These foods are always in my kitchen.

 Top 12 healthy budget-minded foods

 - beans and peas, dried and canned pinto, black beans, garbanzos, lentils

 - frozen plain vegetables

-If you need help, check out my LiveBest grocery list.
+If you need help, check out my budget tips plus a cabbage slaw recipe and the LiveBest grocery list.
 If you want more ideas, look at the USDA’s Healthy Eating on a Budget, a free downloadable cookbook with 2 weeks of menu ideas.
 Here’s my recipe for Gallo Pinto (black beans and rice).

-For this month’s Recipe Redux challenge, food bloggers were tasked with creating a healthy entree recipe to help keep food spending in check.
-Can you make a meal for less than $3 per serving?
+For this post I wanted to create a healthy entree recipe to help keep food spending in check.
+Can I make a meal for less than $3 per serving?
 I think I hit the lottery!

 My solution?
 Squash.
 A big one.

 I placed this Buttercup squash on a baking sheet in a 375°F oven for about 60 minutes (or until squash is soft and the sides buckle).
 Remove from oven, allow to cool.
 After it cooled, I cut it, peeled off the skin, removed seeds and found I had the base for several meals.
 I stretched that single squash into 5 meals and had leftover squash to freeze!